Coal265/a-question/README.md

-# a question is a game
+# a question is a short web like game
-version 0.2
+version 0.3